googleforgames/open-match/README.md

 ## Configuration
 Currently, each component reads a local config file `matchmaker_config.json`, and all components assume they have the same configuration.
 To this end, there is a single centralized config file located in the `<REPO_ROOT>/config/` which is symlinked to each component's subdirectory for convenience when building locally.
 When `docker build`ing the component container images, the Dockerfile copies the centralized config file into the component directory.

-We plan to replace this with a Kubernetes-managed config with dynamic reloading when development time allows.
-Pull requests are welcome!
+We plan to replace this with a Kubernetes-managed config with dynamic reloading, please join the discussion in [Issue #42](issues/42).

 ### Guides
-* [Production guide](./docs/production.md) Lots of best practices to be written here before 1.0 release. **WIP**
+* [Production guide](./docs/production.md) Lots of best practices to be written here before 1.0 release, right now it's a scattered collection of notes. **WIP**
 * [Development guide](./docs/development.md)

 ### Reference